 This is probably the most frequent question that writers, innovators, and creative people get asked.
 One of the most popular answers is ‘From Life’.
-Some other answers are: dreams, television, conversations, walks, day dreaming, music, reading, and a whole lot more.
+Some other answers are: dreams, television, conversations, walks, daydreaming, music, reading, and a whole lot more.
+So this page addresses Creativity Explored – Where does it come from?
 The answer varies from writer to writer and basically comes down to: From Life.

 Mine come in dreams some of the time.
 These ones are always interesting because I’ll find myself having a marathon of dreams for anywhere from a few days to a few weeks.
 Serial dreams, where the dream I had last night will pick up tonight as soon as I hit the dream realm.
 One dream after another until the entire story-movie has been played out and I’ve jotted it down in my journal.